derthadams/film-noir-chatbot/README.md

 based on the previous seven lines.

 When chatting with the bot you can tell that the fine-tuned model has picked up a lot of the Film Noir style and content.
-Conversations inevitably veer towards themes of crime and betrayal, and the vocabulary contains quite a bit of 1940's slang.
+Conversations tend to veer towards themes of crime and betrayal, and the vocabulary contains quite a bit of 1940's slang.
 The chatbot has no concept of character, so it will sometimes abruptly shift personas between detective and femme fatale, or address the user with different names.